GLOBAL MARKETS-Wall Street surges on jobs data, global equity markets regain ground

 By Suzanne Barlyn

-NEW YORK, March 5 (Reuters) - Wall Street and a gauge of global equity markets on Friday recovered from earlier losses as investors took stock of a report that showed faster-than-expected U.S. jobs growth but which had previously stoked inflation concerns.
+NEW YORK, March 5 (Reuters) - Wall Street and a gauge of global equity markets rose on Friday as investors cheered signs of economic strength in a report that showed faster-than-expected U.S. jobs growth, data that initially stoked inflation concerns.

-Trading was frantic across the globe, as Asian markets dropped overnight while MSCI's all-country index was on its longest losing streak in six months before clawing back.
+The session was marked by frantic trading across the globe.
+Asian markets dropped overnight.
+MSCI's all-country index was on its longest losing streak in six months before clawing back.

-All three main indexes bounced back from early losses.
-Investors have been spooked this week as rising interest rates offset optimism about an economic rebound.
+All Wall Street's main indexes closed higher, bouncing back from early losses.
+Investors were spooked this week by rising interest rates, which offset optimism about an economic rebound.

-The U.S. economy created more jobs than expected in February new COVID-19 cases fell and additional pandemic relief money from the government boosted hiring at restaurants, putting the labor market recovery on firmer footing.
+The U.S. economy created more jobs than expected in February as new COVID-19 cases fell and additional pandemic relief money boosted hiring at restaurants, putting the labor market recovery on firmer footing.

 The market remained volatile as it was on Thursday when Federal Reserve Chairman Jerome Powell showed little alarm about a rise in bond yields.

-Rising Treasury yields also bolstered demand for the dollar.
-The dollar index =USD jumped to a three-month high of 91.935.
+Rising Treasury yields fed demand for the dollar.
+The dollar index =USD jumped as high as 92.201, the highest since Nov.
+25, before retracing back to 91.965, up 0.36% on the day.

-The dollar's strength also hit gold prices, which sank to a nine-month low as investors sold the precious metal to reduce the opportunity cost of holding the non-yielding asset.
+The strong dollar sank gold prices to a nine-month low as investors sold the precious metal to reduce the opportunity cost of holding the non-yielding asset.
 GOL/

-Oil prices jumped after the Organization of the Petroleum Exporting Countries and its allies agreed to mostly maintain their supply cuts in April as they await a more solid recovery in demand from the COVID-19 pandemic.
+Oil prices jumped after the Organization of the Petroleum Exporting Countries and its allies agreed to mostly maintain supply cuts in April.
 O/R

-India, the world's third-biggest oil importer and consumer, on Friday said the decision by major producers to extend output cuts as prices move higher could threaten the consumption led-recovery in some countries.
+India, the world's third-biggest oil importer and consumer, said the decision by major producers to extend output cuts could threaten the recovery in some countries.

 "The decision by OPEC+ has saddened us.
 It is not good news for India, China, Japan, Korea and other consuming nations," India's Minister for Petroleum and Natural Gas Dharmendra Pradhan told Reuters.